Farmland Basketball League

 • Half of each team's games will be played in their home gym.

-• The top four teams during the regular season play a single elimination season ending tournament.
+• The top six teams during the regular season play a single-elimination tournament to end the season.

 • For a more detailed list of league rules, you can take a look at the FBL constitution.